 Example:

 For instance, if you receive an email from your friend with the subject ‘’Check this site; it’s cool’’, you won’t think twice before opening it and will open it casually.
-An imposter, by taking someone else’s email account, can easily make those on the contact list, and they believe they receive an email from someone they know.
+By taking someone else’s email account, an imposter can easily make those on the contact list, and they believe they receive an email from someone they know.
 The fundamental objective of this act is to spread malware and trick people out of their data.

 Pretexting